TomGKennedy/TerraLeastPrivScan/README.md

-# TerraPerCS
+# TerraPerra

 ### About this project:
-TerraPerCS is a Least-Privileges Code Scanner that checks your code at the Terraform planning stage and informs you of what permissions you need in order to apply the changes to your environment/infrastructure on AWS.
+TerraPerra is a Least-Privileges Code Scanner that checks your code at the Terraform planning stage and informs you of what permissions you need in order to apply the changes to your environment/infrastructure on AWS.

 ### Capabilities:
 * Scan Terraform code